lzou13/baselineWavelet_python/README.md

 * pip install rpy2
 ## 3. Run script test.py in this repository
-There are two important step before running the code.
+There are two important steps before running the code.

  import rpy2 to your environment